Ontario adds $160 million to skills training funding

 Ontario is set to put $160 million toward skills training programs, prioritizing help for people on social assistance and people with criminal records.

-Labour Minister Monte McNaughton is set to announce the fourth round of funding through the Skills Development Fund today.
+Labour Minister Monte McNaughton is set to announce the fourth round of funding through the Skills Development Fund on Friday.

 He says it's aimed at giving at least 100,000 people free training in health care, auto manufacturing, IT, hospitality and skilled trades.